 At trial Jacobs told the jury they had no responsibility for safety and could not tell Conti what to do.
 They also said they were not on site at the time of the incident and that their expert would testify the truck did not need a backup alarm.
 At trial Clark Law Firm proved it was all false.
 Numerous documents and testimony proved they were in charge of safety.
 The documents showed they could tell Conti what to do and we even uncovered a memo where they actually required Conti to have a backup alarm on another vehicle.
 They apparently forgot at trial that years earlier they had sworn under oath they were on site and witnessed the incident.
 And despite telling the jury in opening statements what their expert would say, they didn’t even bother calling him to the stand.
 This is the closing slide we used to make that point.

 Jacobs also told the jury it would have cost too much money to require a backup alarm.
 But these top New Jersey workplace injury lawyers showed the total cost of the project was $150 million, and a backup alarm would have cost $60.

 Jacobs and their insurance company also hired courtroom defense doctors to testify the worker never suffered any serious or permanent injuries and he was a faker.
-One particular expert, Keith Benoff, PhD said the worker was completely “alert and oriented” at all times in the hospital with a Glasgow Coma Scale of 15, despite this is how he looked and the records showed his Glasgow scores dropped as low as 8, which indicates “severe brain injury.”
+One particular expert, Keith Benoff, PhD said the worker was completely “alert and oriented” at all times in the hospital with a Glasgow Coma Scale of 15, and the records showed his Glasgow scores dropped as low as 8, which indicates “severe brain injury.”